perilsensitive/cxnes/README.md

 * Autopatching support (IPS, UPS and BPS formats)
   + Supports patch stacking
 * Soft-patching
-* NTSC video filter and palette generator
+* NTSC palette generator and video filter (optional)
-  + Blargg's nes_ntsc filter using Bisquit's NTSC palette generator
+  + Bisquit's NTSC palette generator
-  + External palettes can be loaded and used with NTSC filter as well
+  + Blargg's nes_ntsc filter
+    + Can be used with generated palette or external 64 or 512 color palette
 * ROM Database (optional) for handling ROMs with incorrect or missing headers to run properly.
 * High-level optimizations of FDS disk I/O routines (optional)